Nick777-Pixel/AutoGPT.js/README.md

 # AutoGPT.js

 AutoGPT.js is an open-source project that aims to bring the powerful capabilities of AutoGPT to your browser.
-By running directly in the browser, AutoGPT.js offers greater accessibility and privacy.
+By running directly in the browser, AutoGPT offers greater accessibility and privacy.

 Visit [AutoGPTjs.com](https://autogptjs.com)